BIS Reasoning 1.0: The First Large-Scale Japanese Benchmark for Belief-Inconsistent Syllogistic Reasoning: Introduction

 \begin{enumerate} \item \textbf{\bis{} Dataset:} We present a carefully curated collection of Japanese syllogistic reasoning problems explicitly constructed to challenge LLMs with logically valid conclusions that contradict common beliefs.
 This dataset enables the first targeted evaluation of belief-inconsistent reasoning capabilities in Japanese LLMs.

-\item \textbf{Comprehensive Evaluation of Leading LLMs:} We benchmark state-of-the-art models—including GPT-4o, GPT-4-turbo, Claude, and prominent Japanese LLMs—under standardized conditions, providing the first systematic comparison of their performance on belief-inconsistent reasoning in Japanese.
+\item \textbf{Comprehensive Evaluation of Leading LLMs:} We benchmark state-of-the-art models -- including OpenAI GPT, Claude, Qwen and prominent Japanese LLMs -- under standardized conditions, providing the first systematic comparison of their performance on belief-inconsistent reasoning in Japanese.

 \item \textbf{Detailed Analysis of Performance and Bias:} Our analysis identifies significant performance gaps, highlighting that even advanced LLMs struggle disproportionately with belief-inconsistent problems.
-We quantify these biases, investigate specific syllogistic structures prone to errors, and examine how prompts and chain-of-thought approaches affect reasoning accuracy.
+We quantify these biases, investigate specific syllogistic structures prone to errors, and examine how prompts and CoT (chain-of-thought) approaches affect reasoning accuracy.

 \item \textbf{Implications for Reliability in Real-World Applications:} We discuss critical implications for deploying LLMs in safety-critical domains. \bis{} reveals vulnerabilities that standard benchmarks typically overlook, providing crucial insights for improving logical consistency and objectivity in real-world scenarios like law, medicine, and scientific research. \end{enumerate}